oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 - Cannot be extended or inherit a class

-# Learn More About Java and Spring
+## Learn more about Java and Spring

-I hope you enjoyed this tutorial and learned more about Java Record semantics, its benefits, and its limitations.
-Before choosing this feature, make sure to find out if your favorite frameworks provide support for it.
-Fortunately, at this moment Spring Boot support for Java Records was recently added in 2.5.x releases through Jackson 2.12.x.
+I hope you enjoyed this tutorial and learned about Java record semantics, its benefits, and limitations.
+Before choosing this feature, make sure to find out if your favorite frameworks support it.
+Fortunately, Spring Boot support for Java Records was recently added in 2.5.x releases through Jackson 2.12.x.
 I was not able to find comments about records in Spring Data documentation.
-To continue learning about Java Records, Okta Security and Spring WebFlux check out the links below:
+To continue learning about Java records, Okta security, and Spring WebFlux, check out the links below:

 - [java.lang.Record](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Record.html)
 - [Reactive Java Microservices with Spring Boot and JHipster](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices)